 - Walk the walking school bus route with younger kids - or drive to their school and let the kids familiarise themselves with the playground.
 Take a peek through their classroom windows, if you know which room they'll be in.

 - Arrange with other parents to meet at the school gate with their kids on their first morning back.

 - Ask your child what they're looking forward to about going back.
 What are the things they're most excited to see or do on their first day?

-After six weeks of summer holidays, complete with lie-ins, late nights and endless free time, many kids dread going back to school.
+After several weeks of summer holidays, complete with lie-ins, late nights and endless free time, many kids dread going back to school.

 But alongside the resistance to returning to routine are genuine worries that are very real to children, and this can be especially so if children are starting a new school or progressing from primary school to intermediate (or from intermediate to high school).

-Child psychologist Anna Malone from Triple P Parenting says the most common anxieties are about fitting in and dealing with uncertainty.
+Child psychologist Anna Malone from Triple P Parenting says children's most common anxieties are about fitting in and dealing with uncertainty.